Jump to content

 Damn, sounds horrible.
 I guess another much needed reminder to wrap.
 I was on a tear in Pattaya and barely wrapped, luckily didnt catch anything...

 I take these dramatic-sounding headlines designed to scare you with a grain of salt.
-The same rules that apply to everything else apply here.
+The same RULES that apply to everything else apply here.
 Don't believe everything you read on the internet and do your own research.

 Edited by Kale